ozdemirtradesolutions-web/FlipFlow_Privacy/index.md

 - **Right to object** (Article 21).
 - **Right to withdraw consent** at any time without affecting the lawfulness of prior processing.

-**Legal basis for processing:** Your consent (Article 6(1)(a) GDPR), which you provide by granting Camera and Screen Time permissions, and the performance of a contract (Article 6(1)(b) GDPR) when you use the App's services.
+**Legal basis for processing:** Your consent (Article 6(1)(a) GDPR), which you provide by granting Camera and Screen Time permissions where applicable, our legitimate interests (Article 6(1)(f)) in measuring onboarding, subscription, reliability, and feature performance through limited pseudonymous analytics, and the performance of a contract (Article 6(1)(b)) when you use the App's services.

 **Data controller:** Mehmet Nuri Ozdemir, Germany.
 Contact: ozdemirtradesolutions@gmail.com

-Since all data is stored locally on your device, you can exercise your right to erasure by uninstalling the App or revoking permissions.
+Most core behavioral data is stored locally on your device.
+Limited pseudonymous analytics and subscription-related records may also be processed by Mixpanel and RevenueCat, and you may contact us to exercise applicable rights relating to that data.

 You have the right to lodge a complaint with a data protection supervisory authority in your member state.